Multi-Purpose Logistics Module: Future use

 The Donatello MPLM has been converted by Lockheed Martin into a Habitat Ground Test Article (HGTA) Lunar habitat prototype which is located at NASA KSC.
 Leonardo is permanently attached to the ISS as PMM and should reenter in the atmosphere with it.
-Raffaello remains in storage at the Space Station Processing Facility.

-Axiom Space plans to use a Multi-Purpose module for the Axiom Commercial Space Station.
+Raffaello is located at an Axiom Space facility near Houston, in preparation to undergo work to become an element for the Axiom Commercial Space Station.